Regnal years of English and British monarchs: Legal year

+Anyone handling old dates need to be cautious with variations.
+A document dated 5 March 1611 in England would be dated 5 March 1612 in Scotland, 15 March 1612 in France and 5/15 March 1611/12 in the Netherlands.

+The dates in the table below follow the English calendar (OS until 1752, NS thereafter).

 Regnal calendar table

 To calculate the regnal year from a particular date, one subtracts the first regnal year from the calendar year in question.
 The year is not adjusted if the month and day falls before the regnal date, and if it falls on or after the regnal date, add one.
 Finally – for the regnal year of William III after Mary's death (that is, from 28 December 1694 onwards) – one also adds 6.